20 types of vacation homes for second-home buyers

 A photo of a houseboat, one of the many types of vacation homes.

-Houseboats are a great way to vacation on lakes and rivers.
-Cruise waterways in some of the country's most relaxing vacation destinations.
+Houseboats are a popular alternative to buying a vacation home.
+Cruise rivers and lakes in some of the country's most relaxing vacation destinations.
 Houseboats generally come equipped with all the amenities you need for a comfortable stay, including a small kitchen, living area, bathroom and potentially multiple bedrooms.
 Drop anchor at a nearby marina to explore coastal towns whenever you miss solid ground.

 ProsCons